 Stakeholder recommendations for a comprehensive coordinated system of care for children and youth with Autism

+How Families

-How Families Understand Autism
+Understand Autism

+Tennessee State

-Tennessee State Agencies for ASD
+Agencies for ASD

 Moving Ahead

-A product of the Tennessee Autism Summit Team

-CONTENTS

-- 3 Comprehensive, Coordinated System of Care7 How Families Understand Autism

-- 8 The State of Autism in Tennessee

-- 10 Tennessee State Agencies for ASD

-- 14 Autism Summit Team

-- 18 Early Identification

-- 22 Service Coordination

-- 26 Information for Families

-- 30 Education

-- 36 Healthcare

-- 40 Aging and Adulthood

-- 46 Moving Ahead

-- 48 Appendices
+Adopted by the Legislative

+Task Force on Autism

+Spectrum Disorder in 2015
-COMPREHENSIVE, COORDINATED SYSTEM OF CARE

-This plan was developed as a part of an Autism State Planning Grant #H6M-MC22711A0 from the Maternal and Child Health Bureau (MCHB) of the U.S. Department of Health and Human Services and is directed at building a comprehensive, coordinated system of care to increase accessibility and availability of services for individuals with Autism Spectrum Disorders (ASD).
+COMPREHENSIVE, COORDINATED SYSTEM OF CARE This plan was developed as a part of an Autism State Planning Grant #H6M-MC22711A0 from the Maternal and Child Health Bureau (MCHB) of the U.S. Department of Health and Human Services and is directed at building a comprehensive, coordinated system of care to increase accessibility and availability of services for individuals with Autism Spectrum Disorders (ASD).
 Through collaboration, Tennessee can develop a strategy focused on addressing the needs of individuals with ASD and can work to coordinate, streamline, and enhance the public-private partnerships necessary to provide adequate resources and services.
 A "system of care" is a coordinated network of community-based services and supports that are organized to meet the needs of children and youth with ASD or related developmental disabilities and their families.
 A system of care is more of a philosophy than a specific structure, and the Autism Plan approaches the system accordingly.
 Many entities and agencies play a role in realizing a coordinated, comprehensive system of care.
 Families and youth work in partnership with public and private organizations to design services and supports that are effective, that build on the strengths of individuals, and that address each person's cultural and linguistic needs.
 A system of care helps children, youth, and families function better at home, in school, in the community, and throughout life.

-The Tennessee Autism Summit Team was convened to serve as the planning and advisory council for the Autism State Planning Grant.
+The Tennessee Autism Summit Team1 was convened to serve as the planning and advisory council for the Autism State Planning Grant.
 Building on a foundation of evidence-based and -informed practices and a commitment to developmentally appropriate services and supports, the team developed recommendations for the Tennessee Autism Plan.
 Parents, individuals with ASD, health care providers, educators, social service professionals, state agencies, researchers and academics all contributed time and expertise to the recommendations laid out in this plan.

-Planning efforts built on the early work of the SJR 567 committee in 2002, as well as three reports authored by the Tennessee Comptroller's Office of Research and Education Accountability (OREA) between 2009- 2012.
-The Tennessee Autism Plan is the culmination of the ideas, discussion, data, and talents of a diverse group of Tennesseans who are dedicated to improving quality of life for individuals with ASD and their families.
+Planning efforts built on the early work of the SJR 567 committee in 2002, as well as three reports authored by the Tennessee Comptroller's Office of Research and Education Accountability (OREA) between 2009- 2012.2 The Tennessee Autism Plan is the culmination of the ideas, discussion, data, and talents of a diverse group of Tennesseans who are dedicated to improving quality of life for individuals with ASD and their families.
+In 2015, the the 109th Tennessee General Assembly formed a Legislative Task Force on Autism Spectrum Disorder.
+This Task Force subsequently voted to adopt the recommendations made in the Tennessee Autism Plan on December 3rd, 2015.

 SYSTEM OF CARE PRINCIPLES

-Tennessee Public Chapter 1062 enumerated the principles of a coordinated system of care for children with special needs.
+Tennessee Public Chapter 10623 enumerated the principles of a coordinated system of care for children with special needs.

 System of Care Principles include: